uvapl/uva-prog-physics/10 Workshops/30 Week 5/30 Questions.md

 The following set of instructions were given to Ben Bitdiddle, and he produced the code below.
 Find at least three bugs he made, and say how to fix them.

-Instructions: Write a negate function that takes a number and returns the negation of that number.
+> Instructions: Write a negate function that takes a number and returns the negation of that number.
 Also write a large num function that takes a number, and returns True if that number is bigger than 10000, and False otherwise.
 Additionally, write some code to test your functions.

+This is the program Ben wrote:

 	def negate(num):
 		return -num